ansible-collections/community.docker/README.md

 Browsing the [**devel** collection documentation](https://docs.ansible.com/ansible/devel/collections/community/docker) shows docs for the _latest version released on Galaxy_.

-We also separately publish [**latest commit** collection documentation](https://ansible-collections.github.io/community.docker/branch/main/) which shows docs for the _latest commit in the `main` branch_.
+We also separately publish [**latest commit** collection documentation](https://ansible-collections.github.io/community.docker/branch/stable-3/) which shows docs for the _latest commit in the `stable-3` branch_.

 If you use the Ansible package and do not update collections independently, use **latest**.
 If you install or update this collection directly from Galaxy, use **devel**.
 If you are looking to contribute, use **latest commit**.